2009 Malaysia Premier League

-The 2009 Liga Premier (2009 Premier League), also known as the TM Liga Premier for sponsorship reasons, is the sixth season of the Liga Premier, the second-tier professional football league in Malaysia.
+The 2009 Liga Premier (2009 Premier League), also known as the TM Liga Premier for sponsorship reasons, was the sixth season of the Liga Premier, the second-tier professional football league in Malaysia.

 The season was held from 9 January and concluded on 2 August 2009.

 The Liga Premier champions for 2009 season was Harimau Muda.
 As a development team, Harimau Muda had to stay in Liga Premier while T-Team and Johor promoted to Liga Super as a second and third placed team in the league respectively.
 Kuala Lumpur was later promoted to Liga Super too to keep the team number balanced after Kuala Muda Naza and UPB-MyTeam withdrawal from Super League for 2010 season.

-Teams

-The following teams will participate in the competition: